-Other | Capital funding for Parks specifically full funding of the East River Esplanade and funding to create a year round park at the Queensboro Oval.
+Other | Full Funding of the East River Esplanade and funding to create a year round park at the Queensboro Oval

 The aging East River Esplanade in the CB8M district has been crumbling, creating a dangerous situation for its many users.
 Repairing it is an urgent necessity.
 And by implementing the existing, proposed designs for the Esplanade's repairs and improvements, the City can create a vital and long-lasting public amenity.
 We oppose public space being taken for private use.
 Manhattan's populous Upper East Side has among the least parkland of any district in New York City and deprivatizing the Queensboro Oval and opening it to the public full-time would be an important step toward addressing the Upper East Side's severe shortage of public parkland.
-The City can soon make the Queensboro Oval a full-time public park, since its contract with a private tennis club expires in mid-2017.
 CB8M passed a resolution in 2015 strongly urging the City to return the Queensboro Oval Park to the public full-time and in conjunction with the Upper East Side community, has identified uses for a deprivatized Oval-such as soccer, softball, tennis and running-that would benefit a large portion of the public.
 CB8M wants a deprivatized Queensboro Oval Park to become a multi-use recreation area, available for such active sports as track, soccer, softball and tennis, with seating provided for passive relaxation.